 Smart Podcast Player

 When your listeners are done with your podcast and head to your podcast page or summary page with show notes, they’re there to continue their experience with you.
-Pulsemotiv is a conversational guidance platform that incorporates your human voice along with subtle calls to action.
+Pulsemotiv is a conversational guidance platform which incorporates your human voice along with subtle calls to action.
 You can use Pulsemotiv to bridge the experience from listening to reading via your familiar human voice.
-Then, with triggered slideouts, you can prompt your listeners to take action to help boost the rank of your podcast, such as give you a rating or download the next episode.
+Then, with the triggered slideouts, you can prompt your listeners to take action to help boost the rank of your podcast, such as give you a rating or download the next episode.